Drug and Alcohol Rehab in Wolverhampton

 The purpose of a detox is to rid the body of the toxins and chemicals left behind from substances.

-This must be done before any other addiction treatment can begin – so yes, you will likely need to detox if you wish to recover.
+This must be done before any other alcohol or drug addiction treatment can begin – so yes, you will likely need to detox if you wish to recover.

 As you use drugs or alcohol, your brain will be receiving chemicals from the substances that it will, over time, begin to expect.